 Assistance was provided to the school as part of the 2015 Earthquake Assistance Program.
-A four-room structure was constructed and used to alleviate classroom crowding.
+A four-room steel truss structure was installed and used to alleviate classroom crowding.

 - Population : 350 students | grades 1 to 10 + pre-primary

-- Project : Install a four room classroom
+- Project : Installed a four room classroom (9m x 18m)

 - Date : June - July 2015